adonyasdeneke/alx-pre_course/0x01-git/README.md

-starting to code in alx
+starting to code in alx wonderful